European Severe Storms Laboratory: European Severe Weather Database

 The European Severe Weather Database (ESWD) collects and verifies reports on dust, sand- or steam devils, tornadoes, gustnadoes, large hail, heavy rain and snowfall, severe wind gusts, damaging lightning strikes and avalanches all over Europe and around the Mediterranean.
 The ESWD is the most important database for such events in Europe.
 Everyone is welcome to report extreme weather observations.
-Each report undergoes a quality control and each event is flagged either as received (QC0), plausibility checked (QC0+), report confirmed by other observer (QC1) or as fully verified by trusted source (QC2).
+Each report undergoes a quality control and each event is flagged either as received (QC0), plausibility checked (QC0+), report confirmed by reliable source (QC1) or as scientific case study (QC2).
+QC0+ Are events that are very likely to have occurred, but some details, such as their exact time, precise location, or report characteristics are unknown or uncertain.
+QC1 means that the events and reported contents have been confirmed.
+QC2 means that the events and reported contents are confirmed and have been subject of a scientific case study.
+Extraordinary work has been performed to verify the validity of all pieces of information given in a certain report based on detailed case studies on a scientific level.
+Therefore QC2 is relatively rare compared to QC1.